areleu/vencopy/docs/software/gridModeling.rst

 ===================================

-This file documents the gridModelers class of VencoPy.
+This file documents the gridModelers class of venco.py.
 It presents a methodology of allocation of charging infrastructure for every hour of a trip  and also calculation of transaction start hour.
-There are currently two ways for grid assignment in VencoPy.
+There are currently two ways for grid assignment in venco.py.

 1. Simple Grid Assignment
 ------------------------------------------
-	Charging availability is allocated based on a binary TRUE/FALSE mapping to a respective trip purpose and this is specified in VencoPy-config.
+	Charging availability is allocated based on a binary TRUE/FALSE mapping to a respective trip purpose and this is specified in venco.py-config.
 	It is assumed that the vehicels are charged when they are parked.
 With this modeling technique, the purpose diary is converted into a binary grid connection diary with same format but consisting only of TRUE/FALSE values.

 2. Probability Based Grid Assignment
 --------------------------------------------------
 	In this technique, a probability based grid modeling is considered.
 Each purpose is given a certain probability for allocation of charging infrastructure.
-Probability distribution is defined in the VencoPy-config as follows,
+Probability distribution is defined in the venco.py-config as follows,

 +-----------------+-----------------+-----------------+
 |     Purpose     | Probability     | Charging Power  |
 +=================+=================+=================+